What is "Evidence"?

 First, you need to know that "placebos" work!
 If you take 200 people with depression, and give 100 of them Prozac, and the other 100 a sugar pill, what happens?
 In the Prozac group, about 50 or 60 will not be depressed (using a special test to detect depression) in about 1 month.
 In the sugar pill "placebo" group, how many will be better?
 In most of these kinds of research studies, around 30 of the 100 who took placebo will have recovered.
 If we had another 100 on a wait list during this time, only about 10 of them would have recovered.

-This means that getting a pill, with the hope and expectation that it will help, really "works" to treat depression.
+This means that getting a pill, with the hope and expectation that it will help, really "works" to treat depression -- in general, about 25-30% of the time.
 Not for everybody, but definitely for some.
 The same thing is true for panic disorder treatments: placebos generally help about a third of patients.